-Running a successful blog takes a lot more than just writing on a regular basis, and that’s why at some point you’ll need to hire a virtual assistant.
+Running a successful blog takes a lot more than just writing, and that’s why at some point you’ll need to hire a virtual assistant.

 A great virtual assistant can help you deal with tasks like:

 - Creating drafts for your new blog posts

 - Creating content for social media and running your social accounts

 - Uploading content to your blogging platform